Skip to Main Content

 What about intercom systems for video village?

-We give complete video village communication including director-to-set comms, camera talkback, script supervisor links, and department planning.
-Systems can integrate with wireless video for full tracking and communication.
+We supply full video village communication.
+That covers director-to-set comms, camera talkback, script supervisor links, and department coordination.
+The systems can tie into wireless video for full tracking and communication.

 How do you handle equipment for multiple units?

-For multi-unit shoots, we design set up communication plans with separate channels per unit, shared frequencies for key staff, and cross-unit planning skills.
-Each unit receives complete gear packages.
+For multi-unit shoots, we build communication plans with separate channels per unit, shared frequencies for key staff, and cross-unit coordination.
+Each unit gets its own full gear package.

 Productions in New York that need this often pair it with Lighting Equipment Rental, Data Management Systems, and Monitoring Equipment Rental for full coverage.
 Most projects also draw on Wireless Microphone Systems and Monitor & Video Village.